-- We seek to use every available lever to reduce the costs and barriers to building more housing, and renovating, rehabbing, and restoring the homes we have. - For example, the Parker Administration recently announced the elimination of the Development Impact Tax (often referred to as the Construction Impact Tax) that places a 1% tax on residential construction-reducing the cost of building homes in Philadelphia. - ▶ Within these dimensions of impact, the recommendations in this Proposed Plan have categorized into the following four categories (Figure 3): housing preservation, housing production, stability for households, and incentives to level the playing field and provide opportunity for more Philadelphians to become homeowners and build wealth.
+- We seek to use every available lever to reduce the costs and barriers to building more housing, and renovating, rehabbing, and restoring the homes we have. - ▶ For example, the Parker Administration recently announced the elimination of the Development Impact Tax (often referred to as the Construction Impact Tax) that places a 1% tax on residential construction-reducing the cost of building homes in Philadelphia. - ▶ Within these dimensions of impact, the recommendations in this Proposed Plan have categorized into the following four categories (Figure 3): preservation, production, stabilization, and incentives to level the playing field and provide opportunity for more Philadelphians to become homeowners and build wealth.